 The main benefits of a dual extruder 3D printer include:

-- Better for supports: while one extruder can print with your chosen material, for example ABS or PLA, with the second extruder printing supports in a water-soluble material such as PVA.
-These supports dissolve easily in water and leave you with smoother prints, without having to need to remove them by hand.
+- Better for supports: one extruder can print your chosen material, for example ABS or PLA, while the second extruder prints water-soluble supports, such as with PVA filament.
+These supports dissolve easily in water and leave you with smoother prints without having to remove them by hand.

-- Multiple parts simultaneously (IDEX): only with IDEX 3D printers such as the BCN3D Sigma, these printers have two extruders that operately completely separately, and can print different parts simultaneously.
+- Multiple parts simultaneously (IDEX): with IDEX 3D printers such as the BCN3D Sigma D25, these printers have two extruders that operately completely separately, and can print different parts simultaneously.

 What is the best 3D printer with a dual extruder?